The Cimarron Kid: Production

-The film was based on a story by Louis Stevens.
-It was assigned to producer Ted Richmond at Universal for Audie Murphy in April 1951.
+The film is based on a story by Louis Stevens.
+The project was assigned to producer Ted Richmond at Universal Pictures as a vehicle for Audie Murphy in April 1951.

-It was the first Western from Budd Boetticher, who later became famous for his work in the genre.
-“I became a Western director because they thought I looked like one and they thought I rode better than anyone else," said Boetticher later.
-"And I didn't know anything about the West.”
-It was also the director's first film in color and his first under a long-term contract with Universal Pictures.
+The Cimarron Kid is the first Western film directed by Budd Boetticher, who later became famous for his work in the genre.
+He later said, "I became a Western director because they thought I looked like one and they thought I rode better than anyone else.
+And I didn't know anything about the West."
+It was also Boetticher's first film in color and his first under a long-term contract with Universal Pictures.

-In the original script, Murphy's character died at the end of the movie, but the studio decided to change it to reflect the actor's rising popularity.
+In the original script, Bill Doolin dies at the end of the film, but the studio changed the ending it to reflect Murphy's rising popularity.

 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

+Release

+The film's world premiere was held in Boston on December 24, 1951.